hkpeaks/peaks-consolidation/README.md

 - Implement gRPC with websocket to support connection over the internet or different local machines.
 - Support read/write Parquet, JSON table and XLSX file formats.
 - Parallel query with SQL server.
+- Supports composite queries in a single statement that can be executed within an inner loop to minimize hardware resource consumption. e.g. TableName = Filter{}.JoinKey2Value{}.AddColumn{}.Filter{}.GroupBy{}
+    First filter you may used to filter transactions for JoinKey2Value{}
+    Second filter you may used to filter new column e.g. JoinKey2Value{} and AddColumn{}
 - New Peaks query functions (these were done in C# WebNameSQL except GroupBy virtual column):-
   - Converting different date formats
   - Group By virtual columns - supports time series data table